Aldeburgh Suffolk

 Located in an awesome Area of Outstanding Natural Beauty, part of the Suffolk & Essex Coast & Heaths National Landscape, Aldeburgh is close to RSPB Minsmere, Snape Maltings International Concert Hall and the magical Edwardian village of Thorpeness.

 Once home to thriving harbours, today historic Aldeburgh town still has popular sailing grounds in its creeks, rivers and nearby estuaries.
-Dunwich, Walberswick and Southwold are also a short journey up the nature-rich coast and all these stunning locations are accessible from Aldeburgh by the fully waymarked Suffolk Coast Path.
+Dunwich, Walberswick and Southwold are also a short journey up the nature-rich coast.

 Need to know Aldeburgh